HardlyDifficult/Tutorials/Chapter1.md

 ## Add colliders to platforms

 Add a BoxCollider2D to each of the Platforms.
-Add a .1 edge radius and edit colliders to match the sprites.
+Add an edge radius and edit colliders to match the sprites.

 <details><summary>How</summary>